 THE GOLDEN RULE?
 NEVER!
 EVER! encourage or reward bad behaviour, or forget at the end of the day your dog is an animal.

 Then I can highly recommend any of these just click on the green buttons to find out more!

 This keeps my dog Bess healthy, tick, worm and flea free, helps with immunity and makes her coat soft and really shiny.
 (I personally think it helps keep her breath fresh and stops her and the house smelling doggy too.)

 Sweet Briar Retail Park, Sweet Briar Road Norwich Norfolk NR6 5AL Jollyes is one of the largest chains of pet food superstores across the UK including Northern Ireland, providing a wide variety of branded pet foods, and accessories throughout all their stores.
 It's also where I hold my puppy training classes.

 “A modern and well equipped facility with more post-graduate “RCVS Certificate” vets than any other practice in the region” Taverham Vets are also proud to be the first veterinary practice in the area to offer laparoscopic procedures for routine operations such as spays, Bess was 'done', fit as a fiddle next day, no collar, no stitches, no problem can't recommend it enough.

 Acupuncture for animals Acupuncture for Dogs and Cats Veterinary acupuncture is a gentle and proven way to relieve pain, stiffness, muscle tension and many other conditions suffered by animals.
-Shelagh is a qualified practising vet who treats cats and dogs with acupuncture in the relaxed environment of her home, with fantastic results.
+Shelagh is a qualified practicing vet who treats cats and dogs with acupuncture in the relaxed environment of her home, with fantastic results.